PeteE/wheat-nix/README.md

 - spend more time on nushell
 - add functions for QOL az-cli usage
 - add `nn` and nix-output-mon`
+- btop catppuccin
+- alt-tab between windows on all virtual screens
+- shell history should not wipe out lines above it but maintain state (more like a popup window)
+- tmux refactor

 ## Additional Systems / TODO
 - pi-zero